predeekc/aspnet-hello-world/README.md

     app.Run(MyHandler);
 }
 ```
-At this point save the file and run the application using `k run`.
+At this point save the file and run the application using `k web`.
 Once the server is running, navigate to [http://localhost:5001](http://localhost:5001).
 The page should load.
 The image load will fail for now.

 # Step 2: Middleware